Section Awards:

 Synchronized Skating Recognition Award

-NOMINATING CLUB is responsible for the selected recipient's Skate Saskatchewan Awards Luncheon Ticket.
+NOMINATING CLUB is responsible for the selected recipient's Skate Saskatchewan Awards Gala Ticket.
 The recipient does not have to attend.

 Nomination form available here: https://skatecanada.wufoo.com/forms/synchronized-skating-recognition-award/